 Microbiological sampling and testing requirements are provided in Schedule 10 (Microbiological sampling and testing) of O. Reg.
 170/03.
-In 2022, a total of 372 source, treated and distribution water samples were collected for microbiological analysis by an accredited laboratory.
+In 2023, a total of 333 source, treated and distribution water samples were collected for microbiological analysis by an accredited laboratory.
 Samples were collected on a weekly basis and included tests for E. coli (EC), total coliforms (TC) and heterotrophic plate counts (HPC).
 Results from microbiological analyses are summarized in Table 4.

 Table 4: Results summary for microbiological parameters

 Sample Type # of Samples EC Results Range 1 (MPN/ 100mL) TC Results Range 1 (MPN/ 100mL) # of HPC Samples HPC Results Range (CFU/mL)

-Raw Water 51 2 0 to 4 0 to 727
+Raw Water 52 0 to 13 0 to 261

-Treated Water 51 2 absent Absent 49 2 0 to 1
+Treated Water 55 absent absent 55 0 to 1

-Distribution 270 absent absent 152 0 to 18
+Distribution 226 absent absent 106 0 to 3

-- 1. The Ontario Drinking Water Quality Standard for E. Coli and Total Coliforms in a treated or distribution sample is 'not detectable'.
-The presence of either parameter in a treated or distribution sample is considered an exceedance. - 2.
-One weekly raw and treated sample was not received at the lab in time to be tested.
-Two other treated water samples were not tested for HPC.
-Notification was provided to the MECP and no further action was required.
+1. The Ontario Drinking Water Quality Standard for E. Coli and Total Coliforms in a treated or distribution sample is 'not detectable'.
+The presence of either parameter in a treated or distribution sample is considered an exceedance.